s1lvi0/deva4004_card/README.md

 3. Click on the three-dot menu (⋮) in the top right corner and select `Custom repositories`.
 4. Enter the URL of the Deva4004 Card repository and select `Lovelace` as the category.
 5. Click on `Add`.
-6. After the repository is added, you should be able to install the card.
+6. After the repository is added, you should be able to download the card.
-7. After the installation is complete, a pop-up will appear instructing you to rfresh Home Assistant.
+7. After the installation is complete, a pop-up will appear instructing you to RELOAD Home Assistant.
 Please do so.

 ### Manual Installation